Code-Institute-Submissions/MS2-FilmAnseo/testing/testing.md

+Functionality tested on various device/browser combinations, for example:
+* Chrome on Android, Moto G7
+* Safari on iPad
+* Firefox on Mac (Mojave)
+* Safari on iPhone
+* Chrome on Dell (Linux)
+* Opera on Dell (Linux)

 ## Testing User Stories
 The main criteria for used for testing the overall fuctinality of the site are the user stories.
 A quick note on whether the criteria are met for each user story follows:
 * I am among a group of tourists sitting at a cafe table after lunch wondering where we'll go for the afternoon.
 After finding the site, we can easily view the map, discuss the films, chat about the movie trivia and make a decision on whether or not to go to the location based on weather info.